-Name Age Principal Occupation and Business Experience Al Altomari 61 Mr. Altomari has served as our Chairman of the board and Chief Executive Officer since October 2016 and has been a member of our board of directors since February 2004.
+Mr. Altomari has served as our Chairman of the board and Chief Executive Officer since October 2016 and has been a member of our board of directors since February 2004.
 Mr. Altomari served as President and Chief Executive Officer from 2010 to 2016.
 Previously Mr. Altomari served as Agile's Executive Chairman from 2004 to 2010.
 From 2003 to 2008, Mr. Altomari held multiple senior management positions at Barrier Therapeutics, Inc., including Chief Commercial Officer, Chief Operating Officer, and Chief Executive Officer.
 In 2008, in his role as Chief Executive Officer and as a member of Barrier's board of directors, Mr. Altomari completed the successful sale of Barrier to Stiefel Laboratories, which was subsequently acquired by GlaxoSmithKline plc.
 From 1982 to 2003, Mr. Altomari held numerous executive roles in general management, commercial operations, business development, product launch preparation, and finance with Johnson & Johnson.
 Mr. Altomari also serves on the board of directors of Insmed Inc. and Baudax Bio, Inc. He previously served on the board of directors of Recro Pharm, Inc. Mr. Altomari received an M.B.A. from Rider University and his B.S. from Drexel University.
-He currently serves on the LeBow College of Business Advisory Board and the Board of the Charles D. Close School of Entrepreneurship at Drexel University.
-He currently is a member of the Board of Directors for TASK (Trenton Area Soup Kitchen).
-John Hubbard, Ph.D., FCP 63 Dr. Hubbard has served as a member of our board of directors since November 2014.
-Dr. Hubbard currently serves on the Strategic Advisory Board of Genstar Capital and is responsible for advising the private equity firm on investments in the area of healthcare.
-He also serves as a non-Executive Director on the Board of Directors of Signant Health, a privately-owned specialty clinical trials and technology service provider, and Advarra, a privately-owned institutional review board.
-Dr. Hubbard was President and the Chief Executive Officer of Bioclinica, a leading privately-owned provider of medical imaging, clinical technology and research services until January 1, 2018.
-Prior to joining BioClinica, he was Senior Vice President and Worldwide Head of Development Operations for Pfizer Inc. and was responsible for the global clinical trial operations and management of more than 450 clinical projects from Phase I to IV.
-He was a founding member of the Board of Directors of TransCelerate Biopharma, Inc., a leading biopharma industry consortium, and served on the Executive, Audit and Finance Committees.
-Dr. Hubbard has been leading pharmaceutical research and development activity for over thirty years and held positions of increasing responsiblity in the biopharmaceutical and clinical research and development services industries.
-Prior to joining Pfizer in 2010, he was Group President, Global Clinical Research Services at ICON Clinical Research, a leading global clinical research organization, where he was responsible for the global business and operations.
-He is an Executive Committee Member on the Clinical Trials Transformation Initiative, Board Member of Life Sciences Pennsylvania and former Chairman of the Board of the Association of Clinical Research Organizations (ACRO).
-During his career, Dr. Hubbard has been directly responsible for drug discovery and non-clinical pharmacology, clinical pharmacology, project management, product development optimization, commercial assessment of new chemical entities, and clinica
+He currently serves on the Board of Trustees at Drexel University.
+He is also currently a member of the Board of Directors for TASK (Trenton Area Soup Kitchen).
+We believe Mr. Altomari's qualifications to sit on our Board of Directors include his extensive pharmaceutical industry leadership and operations experience.